 There are places in Egypt closely associated with Professor Kent Weeks.
 Particularly the Valley of the Kings where so much of his work has taken place.
 However, there are other places in Egypt close to his heart significant either for their archaeological interest, their spectacular visual impact or that they are just truly hidden gems.
 This tour features all of these and more.
 From KV5, Egypt’s largest Pharaonic tomb, to the Islamic museum in Cairo.
-From the glorious tomb of Horemheb to the spectacular views over the west bank from the mountain of Meretsegar, this is a tour not be missed.
+From the glorious tomb of Horemheb to the astonishing tomb of Amenhotep III in the Western Valley, this is a tour not be missed.

 We have obtained three special permits for this tour and we’re looking forward to having Kent show you some of his favourite places in Egypt.